emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 # Configuring OAuth/OIDC Authentication
 ---

-Ambassador Pro adds native support for the OAuth and OIDC authentication schemes which are used by various identify providers (IDPs).
+Ambassador Pro adds native support for the OAuth and OIDC authentication schemes for single sign-on with various identity providers (IDPs).
 This guide will demonstrate configuration using the Auth0 IDP.

 ## Configuring Environment Variables
 ### Auth0 Default Configuration